Claims/Enquiries

 A

-The amount for which we agree to insure your car.
-We work out the amount based on the fair value given for your car's make and model.
+The amount for which we agree to insure your vehicle.
+We work out the amount based on the fair value given for your vehicle’s make and model.

 Accident